isovector/certainty-by-construction/src/book/1-agda.lagda.md

   curry : ((A × B) → C) → (A → (B → C))
 ```

-Written like this, we see that `curry` is a function which itself takes a
+Written like this, we see that `def:curry` is a function which itself takes a
 *function* as an *argument,* and also produces a function as its *return type.*
 Alternatively, we can drop the last two pairs of parentheses, and think about
-`curry` like this:
+`def:curry` like this:

 ```type
   curry : ((A × B) → C) → A → B → C
 ```

-That is, `curry` is a function that takes *three* inputs, one is a function, and
+That is, `def:curry` is a function that takes *three* inputs, one is a function, and
 the other two are an `A` and a `B` respectively, at the end of the day returning
 a `C`.
 Written in this form, it's a little easier to see how you would go about
 implementing such a thing, while the previous form gives a better sense of what